 And strike it does.
 For in Harry's second year at Hogwarts, fresh torments and horrors arise, including an outrageously stuck-up new professor, Gilderoy Lockhart, a spirit named Moaning Myrtle who haunts the girls' bathroom, and the unwanted attentions of Ron Weasley's younger sister, Ginny.

 But each of these seem minor annoyances when the real trouble begins, and someone -- or something -- starts turning Hogwarts students to stone.
 Could it be Draco Malfoy, a more poisonous rival than ever?
 Could it possibly be Hagrid, whose mysterious past is finally told?
 Or could it be the one everyone at Hogwarts most suspects . . .
 Harry Potter himself?

-There is a monster lose in the school, and its petrifying student left and right.
+There is a monster loose in the school, and its petrifying student left and right.
 There is a myth about the Chamber of Secrets but none have been able to find the said chamber the entire time that Hogwarts has been open.
-You find qudditch, adventure, and more inside of the book and it truly adds to the adventure as well as fantasy.
-My favorite character in this book is Dobby the house elf.
-Dobby is quirky character that is some what misunderstood.
+You find quidditch, adventure, and more inside of the book and it truly adds to the adventure as well as fantasy.
+My favorite character in this book is Dobby the house-elf.
+Dobby is a quirky character that is somewhat misunderstood.

-This book is rather slow paced for me.
-There is a lot going on in it, but i’m ready for the bigger action inside of the series.
-Haha But you have build up to that, and that is what Chamber of Secrets does.
-Without Chamber of Secrets the rest of the books would not possible because of the information that the book adds to the series as a whole.
+This book is rather slow-paced for me.
+There is a lot going on in it, but I’m ready for the bigger action inside of the series.
+Haha But you have a build-up to that, and that is what Chamber of Secrets does.
+Without the Chamber of Secrets, the rest of the books would not possible because of the information that the book adds to the series as a whole.